salvadorbuse/salvadorbuse.com/_posts/2013-01-01-more-jekyll-themes.md

 ---
-layout: post2
+layout: distill
-title: "More Jekyll Themes!t2"
+title: "More Jekyll Themes!t3"
+description: "Can this finally work please"
 ---

 #### Lagrange